Skip to content

 Answer: Rain and sunlight.

-Why it works in the car: Weather outside the window can turn this into an instant science lesson.
+Verify it live: Catch the right weather out the window and this becomes an instant science lesson.

 56. What kind of vehicle runs on tracks instead of roads?
 (Easy)